Born in Essex to French and Anglo-Irish parents, André Bicât was a painter, printmaker and influential teacher.

 ‘In neither his painting nor his gravure is there any danger of his being caught up in the trivia of technical virtuosity, the parlour tricks of texture and matiere, pursued as ends in themselves….
 Both painting and etching, however abstract, are rooted in things seen and they create their own ambience with rich glowing colour.’

 Music was a major feature in Bicât's life, and his wife had been a concert pianist.
 The artist, who would frequently make connections between music and art, tended to listen to music as he worked.
-His daughter Tina remembers his studio resounding to the music of Béla Bartók.
+His daughter Tina remembers his studio resonating with the music of Béla Bartók.

 Bicât exhibited widely in the UK and Europe, with one-man exhibitions in London, Paris, Dublin, Reading, Colchester and Swansea.
 From 1947-85 he lived in a converted barn at Crays Pond, near Reading, before moving to London.
 His work was regularly exhibited at the Royal Academy’s Summer Exhibition and the Redfern, Wildenstein, and the Leger and O'Hana Galleries, London, and he had numerous solo shows at the Leicester Galleries, London (1949-1970) and the Bohun Gallery, Henley (1975-1984).